unm-historiography/2016-fall/Video-work-plan/Kyle-Video Plan.md

 **November 28**

-Submit first draft of video.
+Submit first draft of video book review to GitHub for review.